 One day a relative came to Madura and in answer to Ramana's question, mentioned that he had just returned from a pilgrimage to Arunachala.
 The name stirred some slumbering depths in the boy's mind, thrilling him with peculiar expectations which he could not understand.
-He enquired where that Arunachala is and ever after found him self haunted by thoughts of it.
+He enquired as to the whereabouts of Arunachala and ever after found himself haunted by thoughts of it.
 It seemed to be of paramount importance to him, yet he could not even explain to himself why Arunachala should mean anything more to him than the dozens of other sacred places which are scattered over India.